 1. Marketing is a full-time gig.

-But let’s be honest – you don’t have time for that.
+But let’s be honest: You don’t have time for that.
 Modern marketing is complex and requires a wide variety of skills and breadth of knowledge that can take years to acquire.
 Your business can’t limp along until you’ve learned everything you need to know about digital marketing, email marketing campaigns, social media marketing and more.

 2. Hiring a marketing expert saves time and money.